If you suffer from Osteoarthritis or Rheumatoid Arthritis, recent research offers you new hope.

 However, what this new research means for you is that if you can reduce the inflammatory process, you may be able to limit and perhaps even turn around this destructive process.

-- Avoid or at least change the way that you perform these behaviours so that they become non painful.
+- Avoid or at least change the way that you perform these behaviors so that they become non-painful.